MaciekPon/landingpage/README.md

 This is my Landing Page project for front-end developer task.

-I used react(because I want to learn this library and become as good as possible) react-icons(for better implementation) and styled-components library.
+I used react(because I want to learn this library and become as good as possible), react-icons(for better implementation) and styled-components library.

 Below I show you some screenshoots from mobile version and desktop version.
-I know that my project has some shortcomings, but I hope You will liked it and I will get a job that I'm dreaming off :D
+I know that my project has some shortcomings, but I hope You will liked it :D

 ## Mobile version